alistairgeorge/cybersecurity/README.md

 #### Signature-Based and Behavior-Based Detection
 ### 13. Incident Response and Handling
 #### Incident Response Process
+Incident response (sometimes called cybersecurity incident response) refers to an organization’s processes and technologies for detecting and responding to cyberthreats, security breaches or cyberattacks.
+A formal incident response plan enables cybersecurity teams to limit or prevent damage.

+The goal of incident response is to prevent cyberattacks before they happen and minimize the cost and business disruption resulting from any cyberattacks that occur.
+Incident response is the technical portion of incident management, which also includes executive, HR and legal management of a serious incident.
 #### Digital Forensics
+Digital forensics is the process of collecting and analyzing digital evidence in a way that maintains its integrity and admissibility in court.

+Digital forensics is a field of forensic science.
+It is used to investigate cybercrimes but can also help with criminal and civil investigations.
+For instance, cybersecurity teams may use digital forensics to identify the cybercriminals behind a malware attack, while law enforcement agencies may use it to analyze data from the devices of a murder suspect.

+Digital forensics has broad applications because it treats digital evidence like any other form of evidence.
+Just as officials use specific processes to gather physical evidence from a crime scene, digital forensics investigators follow a strict forensics process (also known as a chain of custody) when handling digital evidence to avoid tampering.
 #### Chain of Custody
+Chain of Custody refers to the logical sequence that records the sequence of custody, control, transfer, analysis and disposition of physical or electronic evidence in legal cases.
+Each step in the chain is essential as if broke, the evidence may be rendered inadmissible.
+Thus we can say that preserving the chain of custody is about following the correct and consistent procedure and hence ensuring the quality of evidence.
+Let’s discuss each stage of the chain of custody in detail:

+- Data Collection: This is where chain of custody process is initiated.
+It involves identification, labeling, recording, and the acquisition of data from all the possible relevant sources that preserve the integrity of the data and evidence collected.
+- Examination: During this process, the chain of custody information is documented outlining the forensic process undertaken.
+It is important to capture screenshots throughout the process to show the tasks that are completed and the evidence uncovered.
+- Analysis: This stage is the result of the examination stage.
+In the Analysis stage, legally justifiable methods and techniques are used to derive useful information to address questions posed in the particular case.
+- Reporting: This is the documentation phase of the Examination and Analysis stage.
+Reporting includes the following:
+  - Statement regarding Chain of Custody.
+  - Explanation of the various tools used.
+  - A description of the analysis of various data sources.
+  - Issues identified.
+  - Vulnerabilities identified.
+Recommendation for additional forensics measures that can be taken.
 ### 14. Penetration Testing
 Penetration testing (or pen testing) is a security exercise where a cyber-security expert attempts to find and exploit vulnerabilities in a computer system.
 The purpose of this simulated attack is to identify any weak spots in a system’s defenses which attackers could take advantage of.